TugaDaDev/Organic-Growth/README.md

 **What is a bot farm and ghost server?**

-A bot farm is server(s) with shit ton of bots in it.
+A bot farm is server(s) with dozens of bots in it.

 *ghost server is a server that is there only to "help" you qualify for bot verification, where the bot is not actively used.*